 The "I-15 / Tropicana Interchange and Harmon High Occupancy Vehicle (HOV) Ramp and Hacienda HOV Ramp Project" has been renamed the "I-15 Tropicana Project."
 It continues to be a joint effort project sponsored by the Nevada Department of Transportation (NDOT) and the Regional Transportation Commission of Southern Nevada (RTC).

 The I-15 Tropicana project has been renamed and revised to address several key comments from local property owners and stakeholders.
-During the past six months, our team has re-evaluated and re-configured the I-15 HOV access locations.
-Previously, as shown on this page, HOV access was provided to and from the south at Hacienda and to and from the north at Hacienda.
+During the past year, our team has re-evaluated and re-configured the I-15 HOV access locations.
+Previously, as shown on this page, HOV access was provided to and from the south at Hacienda and to and from the north at Harmon.
 Now that access has shifted, removing access at Hacienda and changing the access at Harmon so that it is to and from the south.

-The study is currently evaluating operations and potential improvements along I-15 from Russell Road to Flamingo and east-west on Tropicana Ave, Harmon, and Hacienda from Valley View to Las Vegas Boulevard.
+The study is currently evaluating operations and potential improvements along I-15 from Russell Road to Flamingo and east-west on Tropicana Ave. and Harmon from Valley View to Las Vegas Boulevard.

 The project objectives are as follows: